The only free lunch in finance?

 While the outcome of any single case is clearly binary - either a Win - in other words the claimant is successful (either through a negotiated settlement or at trial), or a Loss, by dividing your total investable sum amongst a number of claims an investor can significantly increase the likelihood of a positive return on their overall investment.

-Lets illustrate this by taking the example of an investor with £10,000 to deploy in litigation funding.
+Lets illustrate this by taking the example of an investor with £10,000 to deploy in third party litigation funding.

 Say in the first instance he or she invests the entire sum in a single case that has the potential to return £3 for every £1 invested, then the possible scenarios for their return would look like those illustrated below.
 Note this assumes (as with all cases listed on the AxiaFunder platform) that non-avoidable After-The-Event insurance is in place to protect the claimant and their investors against liability for a defendant’s costs.